k2exe/k2exe-rpi-config/README.md

 ansible-playbook playbook.yml --tags fldigi
 ```

-if you want to install an optional playbook run the following and select the appropriate folder
+If you want to install an optional playbook run the following and select the appropriate folder.
 ```bash
 ansible-playbook rtc-ds-1307/main.yml
 ```